pic

 Vector of Conditions

 Next, we consider scenarios where you already have a vector holding conditions.
-This could occur either because the vector is already part of your dataset, or because the conditions will be reused multiple times over you code, in which case storing the conditions is worthy.
+This could occur either because the vector is already part of your dataset, or because the conditions will be reused multiple times over your code, in which case storing the conditions is worthy.

 Storing conditions in a vector could be done through an object with type Vector{Bool} or BitVector.
 The latter is the default type returned by Julia, as when you define objects like x .> 0.
-Although this type offer certain performance advantages, it can also hinder the application of SIMD.
+Although this type offers certain performance advantages, it can also hinder the application of SIMD.
 In cases like this, transforming BitVector to Vector{Bool} could speed up computations.

 The following example demonstrates this, where the execution time is faster even considering the vector transformation.